-6. Registered Assistance Dog - TA Policy
+5. Registered Assistance Dog - TA Policy

-- 6.1 A Registered Assistance Dog (RAD) is permitted onto court during practice, warm-up and competitive matches provided always that: - (a) it is securely tied up to the player's chair; and - (b) it does not pose at the official's sole discretion (or in the absence of an official, the tournament director's sole discretion) any health or safety risk to any other person. - 6.2 The player seeking to bring the RAD onto court must: - (a) obtain prior approval from an official or tournament director; and - (b) provide the official or tournament director with evidence of appropriate accreditation and registration for the RAD. - During a match, RADs cannot assist a player with any procedure of a tennis match (e.g. collecting tennis balls or other equipment). - 6.4 If a RAD interrupts play during a match: - (a) On the first occasion: a warning will be issued to the player; - (b) On the second occasion: a final warning will be issued to the player; and - (c) On the third occasion: the RAD will be removed from the court. - 6.5 In addition to any procedures invoked under paragraph 4, if a RAD interrupts a point, it will be considered deliberate interference and the player loses the point. - 6.6 Notwithstanding paragraph 4 and 5 above, if the official or tournament director considers that a RAD is causing unreasonable or sustained interference to play, the official or tournament director may immediately remove the RAD from the court.
+- 5.1 A Registered Assistance Dog (RAD) is permitted onto court during practice, warm-up and competitive matches provided always that: - it is securely tied up to the player's chair; and - it does not pose at the official's sole discretion (or in the absence of an official, the tournament director's sole discretion) any health or safety risk to any other person. - 5.2 The player seeking to bring the RAD onto court must: - obtain prior approval from an official or tournament director; and - provide the official or tournament director with evidence of appropriate accreditation and registration for the RAD. - 5.3 During a match, RADs cannot assist a player with any procedure of a tennis match (e.g. collecting tennis balls or other equipment). - 5.4 If a RAD interrupts play during a match: - On the first occasion: a warning will be issued to the player; - On the second occasion: a final warning will be issued to the player; and - On the third occasion: the RAD will be removed from the court. - 5.5 In addition to any procedures invoked under paragraph 5.4, if a RAD interrupts a point, it will be considered a deliberate hindrance and the player loses the point. - 5.6 Notwithstanding paragraph 5.4 and 5.5 above, if the official or tournament director considers that a RAD is causing unreasonable or sustained interference to play, the official or tournament director may immediately remove the RAD from the court.